History of Jemez Springs Public Library

 Judith Isaacs became library director in 1996; her part-time assistant was Grainne Rowland.
 Judith had not trained in library science; her degree was a Masters in Educational Administration.
 A lifelong avid reader, she said she had “spent an awful lot of time in libraries.”
 For the first couple of years after she became director, Judith was also Story Lady.

 In 1997, the library became certified as a public library, having met all criteria established by the State.
 With public library status came regular funding from the state for collection development and staff training, as well as eligibility for inclusion in state and county bond issues.
-Hours expanded again to 38 hours per week to meet State requirements.
+Hours expanded to 38 hours per week to meet State requirements.

 With strong support from Mayor David Sanchez and using grants and funding from the Friends of the Library to supplement these new sources of revenue, a number of programs, mostly for children and youth, were instituted in the next few years.
 Included were Summer Reading Programs, outreach to the school district with Battle of the Books, and Land of Enchantment, open mike poetry reading, Chess Club, book discussion group, home-school reading group and resource center.
 Children were always involved in creating and riding in the library’s Fourth of July floats, several of which were awarded prizes.
-For more photos of library children’s programs, go to library images.
+For more photos of library children’s programs, go to Library Images.

 Isaacs revived preschool storytime for 3- and 4-year-olds, which Susan Minter had started.
 Judith read to toddlers for a year, then Christine Barton became Youth Program Coordinator and Story Lady.
 In 2004, Margaia Forcier-Call volunteered to be the Story Lady and continued for 9 years.
-While many of our programs have depended on volunteers, no volunteer was more faithful than Margaia.
+While many of programs depended on volunteers, no volunteer was more faithful than Margaia.

 Another program that has been a constant throughout the years is the monthly book discussion group.
 It grew into a library program from an informal book club that met in one members’ homes.
 That club morphed into a library program, and members of the Friends have volunteered since 1997 to select books and lead the discussions.
 Among the original members were Kathleen Wiegner and Robert Borden, Jess and Becky Christman, Kimberly Childs, Barbara and John Curran.